-eslint-config-airbnb vs eslint-config-standard vs eslint-config-xo
+eslint-config-standard vs eslint-config-airbnb vs eslint-config-xo

 JavaScript Linting Configurations Comparison